janobourian/aws/solution_architect_as/21_databases.md

         * Aurora Global
         * Aurora Machine Learning
         * Aurora Database Cloning: New cluster from existing one, faster than restoring a snapchost

+* Amazon ElastiCache:
+    * Managed Redis / Memchached
+    * You need to modify your code
+    * The maintainance is similar to RDS